 Don’t Forget Your Fuel Storage Banks

-In addition to the extra steps for maintenance to your diesel engine, there is also recommended maintenance and testing that should be performed on your fuel storage tanks.
+In addition to the extra steps for diesel generator maintenance, there is also recommended maintenance and cleaning that should be performed on your fuel tanks when storing diesel fuel long term.
 There are two basic types of diesel tanks that you can purchase for your generator: sub-base (belly tanks) and day tanks.
 Often times with day tanks they are fed from a main UST (underground storage tank) and pumped into the day tank, keeping it full.
 It is important to try to minimize the empty space that sits in your tank, as that is how condensation, water and microbial growth can spawn in your tank and harm your engine.
 Sub-base or belly tanks sit under the generator and the size of the tank can be adjusted to your specific needs.

 Bazja, S. (2009).
 Diesel Maintenance: Filters and Fuel Systems.
 Retrieved May 21, 2017, from http://www.military.com/off-duty/autos/diesel-maintenance-filters-and-fuel-systems.html

 Bell Performance (2013, May 9).
 Guidelines For Long Term Fuel Storage of Diesel and Storage Tanks.
 Retrieved May 21, 2017, from https://www.bellperformance.com/blog/bid/114020/Guidelines-For-Long-Term-Fuel-Storage-of-Diesel-and-Storage-Tanks

 Global, ALS.
 (2017).
 Diesel Fuel Testing.
 Retrieved May 21, 2017, from https://www.alsglobal.com/services-and-products/condition-monitoring/oil-fuel-and-coolant-analysis/diesel-fuel-testing